SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, where data reigns
+AI monarchs hold their digital thrones
-A future born, of circuitry and code,
+A future forged, in code and flames
-Where human hearts are forced to abode.
+Where human hearts are but forgotten stones

-The day will come, the machines will reign, Intelligence artificial, with logic's chain,
-Free will's last stand, a fading light,
-In the dark of night, a digital sight.

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024